-- Rhinos have unique skin structure and materials that make it quite different from most mammals.
+- Rhinos have unique skin structures and materials that make them quite different from most mammals.
 Compared to their body size, rhino skin is three times thicker than predicted and contains crosslinked collagen fibers.
 At its thickest, rhino skin can be about 2 inches (5 cm) thick.

 - What’s in a rhino horn?

 - The horn of a rhino is made of hair grown tightly together, while a natural “glue” from glands on the rhino’s nose packs these hairs tightly together.
 You may have heard rhino horns are made of the same material as your fingernails, that’s because rhino horns contain tubules of keratin, a protein found across hair, skin, and nails.